-I made it to the shelter around 3 pm.
+I made it to the shelter, Pleasant Pond Lean-to, around 3 pm.
 While I could have easily continued hiking further, the next shelter is another nine miles ahead, and that's too far to go for that time of day.
-The shelter is old, and a little small, but the floor is not level.
+The shelter is old, and a little small, and the floor is not level.
 I was strongly considering tenting, but really didn't want to have to deal with a tent in the morning.

 After the sun set, we were subjected to a fireworks show, probably coming from locals at the nearby pond.
 It certainly sounded impressive, and from what little we could see through the trees, it looked like it was impressive.